€10,464.00 – €11,292.00 inc VAT

 Shutter and Filter Subsystem

-The 600 Series achieves its compact size and unique configuration flexibility though an innovative shutter/filter subsystem.
+The 600 Series achieves its compact size and unique configuration flexibility through an innovative shutter/filter subsystem.
 Both the mechanical shutter and filter wheel can be installed internally while keeping the growth of the camera dimensions at a minimum.
 This results in minimal loss of backfocus as these features are added.
 The compact design also reduces vignetting with fast optical systems.

 The Model 632s camera incorporates QSI’s proprietary internal, even-illumination mechanical shutter in the ‘mid-size’ camera body configuration.
 The shutter is not only used for timing exposures, but can be left closed to produce ‘dark frames’ for subsequent image processing.
 Exposures can be as short as 0.03 seconds or as long as 240 minutes.
 The shutter is rated for more than 1 million cycles.